 A retirement allowance consists of two parts: an annuity and a pension.
 A member's accumulated total contributions and a portion of the interest they generate constitutes the annuity.
 The difference between the total retirement allowance and the annuity is the pension.
-The average retirement benefit is approximately 80-85% pension and 15-20% annuity.

-Per Chapter 176 of the Acts of 2011, for members who retire on or after April 2, 2012, if in the 5 years of creditable service immediately preceding retirement, the difference in the annual rate of regular compensation between any 2 consecutive years exceeds 100 percent, the normal yearly amount of the retirement allowance shall be based on the average annual rate of regular compensation received by the member during the period of 5 consecutive years preceding retirement.
+Per Chapter 176 of the Acts of 2011, for members who retire on or after April 2, 2012, if in the 5 years of creditable service immediately preceding retirement, the difference in the annual rate of regular compensation between any 2 consecutive years exceeds 100 percent, the normal yearly amount of the retirement allowance shall be based on the average annual rate of regular compensation received by the member during the period of 5 years (whether or not consecutive) preceding retirement.